padix-key/kmer-article/article.typ

 - It is _perfect_ as two different #kmers always get different #kmer codes.
 - It is _minimal_ as the #kmer codes range from $0$ to $|Omega_k| - 1$.

-However, unlike other MPHF (e.g. _BBhash_ @Limasset2017), this MPHF produces hash values, i.e. #kmer codes, with the same lexicographic order as the input #kmers.
+However, unlike other MPHFs (e.g. _BBhash_ @Limasset2017), this MPHF produces hash values, i.e. #kmer codes, with the same lexicographic order as the input #kmers.
 Hashes with a pseudorandom ordering can be obtained by applying a LCG according to
 @equation_lcg_kmer to the #kmer code.